robenkleene/audio-references/ableton-live/racks/ableton-live-racks.md

 ## Chain Selector

+A device can only exist on one chain at a time.

-The chain selector only determines where MIDI is routed, that means that it doesn't disable audio or MIDI output for devices that aren't in that chain.
-This means for example that instruments and MIDI effects that don't need MIDI input will continue to output sound or MIDI even if they aren't on a selected chain.
+The chain selector only determines where audio or MIDI is routed, that means that *it doesn't disable audio or MIDI output for devices that aren't in the selected chain*.
+This means instruments and MIDI effects that don't need MIDI input will continue to output audio or MIDI even if they aren't on a selected chain.
 As a workaround, these devices can be toggled on and off with the same macro as the `Chain Selector`.

 - Show it by choosing the `Chain` tab, then move the zone to choose when the chain active.
 If the chain is active MIDI will be sent to that chain (note that if a chain outputs audio without MIDI input, e.g., if it has a MIDI device on it that outputs MIDI, then that will continue to be active, the chain selector only controls which chain has MIDI routed to it)